-- Are specifically requested by a charitable organization working on-site
+- Items are specifically requested by a charitable or local organization working on-site, and

 - Are available in sufficient quantity to serve affected populations